Spinach Gnocchi with Shaved Ricotta Salata

 - SERVINGS: 6

 Star chef Marc Vetri makes his terrific, tender spinach gnocchi with brown butter and three types of cheese.
 They're more intensely flavorful than the traditional ricotta kind.
+Different varieties of spinach will yield different quantities of puree.
+This recipe was tested using fresh curly spinach from the farmers’ market.
+If you are using baby spinach, or even pre-trimmed spinach, you will need about 1 pound rather than the 2 1/2 pounds called for below.

 - 2 1/2 pounds fresh spinach, stemmed